Lucirukei/telescope-tab-picker.nvim/README.md

 		extensions = {
         -- The default config values.
 		["telescope-tab-picker"] = {
+						-- How the file names will show in the picker filename_modifier = ":t",
+						-- How the filenames will be separated in the picker filename_separator = ", ",
+						-- How the file name will show up in the picker title title_fn_modifier = ":.",
             -- Create an Ex command, separate from Telescope create_command = true,
             -- The name of the Ex command to create